toddkaufmann/letsencrypt-windows-java/Readme.md

 https://github.com/porunov/acme_client/wiki/Get-a-certificate-for-multiple-domains
 (except we're really only doing one domain, but you could edit it).

+Actually, I tried once with two names--domain and www.domain--but it didn't work.. but I probably missed something.
+The file openssl.cnf.multi-altnames was used
+(copy to openssl.cnf and edit the names, if you decide to try).

 #### 2. Convert certs-to-p12

     copy certs-to-p12.bat certs-to-p12-mydomain.bat